castaway/dbix-class-book/chapters/05-Further-queries-and-helpers.md

 running the query.

-Suppose we wanted to later check for unwanted words in realnames of users from ceratin email domains, we can extend the condition later by calling `search` again on the returned ResultSet.
+Suppose we wanted to later check for unwanted words in realnames of users from certain email domains, we can extend the condition later by calling `search` again on the returned ResultSet.

     my $schema = MyBlog::Schema->connect("dbi:mysql:dbname=myblog", "myuser", "mypassword");